volcengine/verl/docs/perf/device_tuning.rst

 assistance from the open-source community.
 When submitting a PR, it is necessary to provide a script to be added to the example/tuning scripts.

+We need two types of scripts: one is the configuration that can run with the minimum resources(min), and the other is the configuration that runs with best resources(best).
+For the former, it can be understood as a script that can run after applying all memory optimization techniques (e.g., offload, gradient checkpointing).
+For the latter, it can be understood as a script that can run while avoiding operations that incur additional time overhead as much as possible.

 When defining script names, please follow this format:
 ``[model]_[task]_[gpunums]_[device]_[train]_[infer].sh``.
 This will effectively improve the script's recognizability.
 You can place the script under the ``examples/tuning directory``.